 The more informed your prospects are about your product, the more likely they are to buy from you.
 Social media can be used to inform and educate your audience about the benefits of your products or services.
 By posting informative blogs, highlighting testimonials, and product reviews, you can educate your target audience on social media.
 Read 21 Memorable Ideas for Creating Social Media Content for more ways to inform, educate, and engage people on social media.

 41) Distribute Content to a Broad Audience

 Content Marketing is the creation and publishing of content to inform, acquire, and retain customers.
 Examples of content marketing include blogs, eBook, and white papers.
-Social media can be used a content distribution network to fuel your content marketing.
-It can be built into your content marketing process to support all of content marketing efforts.
+Social media can be used as a content distribution network to fuel your content marketing.

 42) Increase Blog Traffic